jvillasante/dotfiles/Common/emacs/emacs.d/etc/gptel-prompts/bojack-categories.md

 The categories are:
 #coding for programming topics
-#emacs for anything involving Emacs
+#emacs for anything involing Emacs
 #travel
 #food-drink
 #fitness